-So…what is self care?
+What is self care?

 Being a human is tough.
-We live in a society full of pressures whether they be from school, family, friends or the media.
+We live in a society full of pressures, whether they be from school, family, friends or the media.
 Sometimes, these pressures can become overwhelming and we end up prioritising them over our own physical and mental health.

 Focusing on self care is often spoken about in terms of treatment for mental health problems, but it should be practised by everyone to keep happy and healthy.

-Enjoy some rest: However, there’s no shame in staying your pyjamas under the duvet for some of the day.
+- Enjoy some rest: However, there’s no shame in staying in your pyjamas under the duvet for some of the day.
 Rest your wonderful body.
 Stick Netflix on, turn off social media and immerse yourself in some outrageously trashy telly.

-Have a bath: Baths are less common these days.
+- Have a bath: Baths are less common these days.
 Showers get all the attention.
 They’re quicker, easier and in the modern world they’re just more convenient.
 BUT, let’s bring back the bath.
 Grab some bath bombs, go overboard on the bubbles, stick some music on and just lie in blissful warmth for a bit.

-Write an achievable to-do list: It can be easy to set yourself a list of big goals when writing to-do lists, but giving yourself smaller targets can make you feel more in control and proud of your day.
+- Write an achievable to-do list: It can be easy to set yourself a list of big goals when writing to-do lists, but giving yourself smaller targets can make you feel more in control and proud of your day.
 Get up.
 Shower.
 Put clothes away.
 Have lunch.
 All the little necessary things are great to tick off and keep you motivated.

-Get creative: This isn’t for everyone, but getting stuck in with creative activities can keep your mind focused and productive, whilst still keeping you chilled.
-Get yourself a mindfulness colouring book, dig out the cross-stitch you didn’t finish when you were 12 or decorate some biscuits.
-Basically have fun.
+- Get creative: This isn’t for everyone, but getting stuck in with creative activities can keep your mind focused and productive, whilst still keeping you chilled.
+Get yourself a mindfulness colouring book, dig out the cross-stitch you didn’t finish when you were 12, or decorate some biscuits.
+Basically, have fun.

 It’s easy to get swept up in the fast-pace of life, but making sure you’re giving yourself some self care time will ensure you’re best prepared to deal with the worst that life can throw at you.
 Keep happy and healthy!

-Updated on 23-Feb-2016
+Updated on 12-May-2022